ashley-brown13/movie-project/README.md

     Why did you do what you did?
     What did you learn or found interesting?

+    I learned what it is like to work within the established code.
+This is familiar to me through App Academy projects, but those involve a lot more direct instruction on how to change code.
+With this, I felt very much like I was searching through and deciding the best way to place my code in.

     Did you find a bug?
 How did you fix it?

     The images were not showing up.
 For some reason the links are not working properly.
 I figured out that if you go to the link and select the "zoomed" version of the image, that URL will work, so I created an object that stores the working URLs according to their movie ID.
+This way, I could have the image properly render on the page.

     At the end of the challenge, would you have done something different, if you could do it over?

+    If I could do it over, I would want more time to incorporate the tests.
+I have not previoulsy worked with Jest before, so it would have been a longer task to take on, but if I could go back, I would definitely write tests for the helpers/components.